 I have added a few drops of lemongrass essential oil but this is, of course, optional.

 I have made this scrub in the form of cubes because I find them easier to use and more hygienic, but you can make it in the usual way if you prefer.

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

-Below the recipe you will find the benefits popular questions and answers about using this particular scrub.
+Below the recipe, you will find the benefits of popular questions and answers about using this particular scrub.

 Let’s make it!